Ripley Valley State Secondary College

 studentservices@ripleyvalleyssc.eq.edu.au

-The Chaplains here are grateful to partner with students and parents to care for everyone at Ripley Valley State Secondary College.
-We provide emotional, spiritual and social support to the students and the wider school community.
-One of the ways that we provide support is with one-on-one pastoral care conversations.
-If you would like us to provide support for your child, please email us at chaplaincy@ripleyvalleyssc.eq.edu.au
+A school chaplains' role is to provide emotional, spiritual and social support to the students and wider school community.
+One of the ways to provide support is with one-on-one pastoral care conversations.
+If you would like this support for your child, please email chaplaincy@ripleyvalleyssc.eq.edu.au

 If you also want to know more about chaplaincy, please use the latest snapshot to find out more about who we are and what we do: